textilemakerspace/textilemakerspace.github.io/src/posts/phdquilt.md

 ---
-title: Data Visualization with Textiles # will be overwritten by SEO.title below
+title: PhD Quilt # will be overwritten by SEO.title below
 date: 2023-04-23
 layout: post
 author: quinnanya